 Notwithstanding the requirements of this subsection (c), the total of renewable energy resources procured under the procurement plan for any single year shall be subject to the limitations of this subparagraph (E).
-Such procurement shall be reduced for all retail customers based on the amount necessary to limit the annual estimated average net increase due to the costs of these resources included in the amounts paid by eligible retail customers in connection with electric service to no more than 4.25% of the amount paid per kilowatthour by those customers during the year ending May 31, 2009.
+Such procurement shall be reduced for all retail customers the amount necessary to limit the annual based on estimated average net increase due to the costs of these resources included in the amounts paid by eligible retail customers in connection with electric service to no more than 4.25% of the amount paid per kilowatthour by those customers during the year ending May 31, 2009.
 To arrive at a maximum dollar amount of renewable energy resources to be procured for the particular delivery year, the resulting per kilowatthour amount shall be applied to the actual amount of kilowatthours of electricity delivered, or applicable portion of such amount as specified in paragraph (1) of this subsection (c), as applicable, by the electric utility in the delivery year immediately prior to the procurement to all retail customers in its service territory.
-The calculations required by this subparagraph (E) shall be made only once for each delivery year at the time that the renewable energy resources are procured.
-Once the determination as to the amount of renewable energy resources to procure is made based on the calculations set forth in this subparagraph (E) and the contracts procuring those amounts are executed, subsequent rate impact determinations shall be made and no adjustments to those contract amounts shall be allowed.
-All costs incurred under such contracts shall be fully recoverable by the electric utility as provided in this Section.
+The calculations required by this

-(F) If the limitation on the amount of renewable energy resources procured in subparagraph (E) of this paragraph (1) prevents the Agency from meeting all of the goals in this subsection (c), the Agency's long-term plan shall prioritize compliance with the requirements of this subsection (c) regarding renewable energy credits in the following order:
+- (F) If the limitation on the amount of renewable energy resources procured in subparagraph (E) of this paragraph (1) prevents the Agency from meeting all of the goals in this subsection (c), the Agency's long-term plan shall prioritize compliance with the requirements of this subsection (c) regarding renewable energy credits in the following order: - (i) renewable energy credits under existing contractual obligations as of June 1, 2021; - (i-5) funding for the Illinois Solar for All Program, as described in subparagraph (0) of this paragraph (1); - (ii) renewable energy credits necessary to comply with the new wind and new photovoltaic procurement requirements described in items (i) through (iii) of subparagraph (C) of this paragraph (1); and

-1 (i) renewable energy credits under existing 2 contractual obligations as of June 1, 2021; 3 (i-5) funding for the Illinois Solar for All 4 Program, as described in subparagraph (0) of this 5 paragraph (1); 6 (ii) renewable energy credits necessary to comply 7 with the new wind and new photovoltaic procurement 8 requirements described in items (i) through (iii) of 9 subparagraph (C) of this paragraph (1); and 10 (iii) renewable energy credits necessary to meet 11 the remaining requirements of this subsection (c).
-12 (G) The following provisions shall apply to the 13 Agency's procurement of renewable energy credits under 14 this subsection (c): 15 (i) Notwithstanding whether a long-term renewable 16 resources procurement plan has been approved, the 17 Agency shall conduct an initial forward procurement 18 for renewable energy credits from new utility-scale 19 wind projects within 160 days after June 1, 2017 (the effective date of Public Act 99-906).
-For the purposes of this initial forward procurement, the Agency shall solicit 15-year contracts for delivery of 1,000,000 renewable energy credits delivered annually from new utility-scale wind projects to begin delivery on June unless the project has delays in the establishment of an operating interconnection with the applicable transmission or distribution system as a result of the actions or inactions of the transmission distribution provider, or other causes for force majeure as outlined in the procurement contract, in which case, not later than June 1, 2022.
+- (iii) renewable energy credits necessary to meet the remaining requirements of this subsection (c). - (G) The following provisions shall apply to the Agency's procurement of renewable energy credits under this subsection (c): - (i) Notwithstanding whether a long-term renewable resources procurement plan has been approved, the Agency shall conduct an initial forward procurement for renewable energy credits from new utility-scale wind projects within 160 days after June 1, 2017 (the effective date of Public Act 99-906).
+For the purposes of this initial forward procurement, the Agency shall solicit 15-year contracts for delivery of 1,000,000 renewable energy credits delivered annually from new utility-scale wind projects to begin delivery on June 1, 2019, if available, but not later than June 1, 2021, unless the project has delays in the establishment of an operating interconnection with the applicable transmission or distribution system as a result of the actions or inactions of the transmission distribution provider, or other causes for force majeure as outlined in the procurement contract, in which case, not later than June 1, 2022.
 Payments to suppliers of renewable energy credits shall commence upon delivery.
 Renewable energy credits procured under this initial procurement shall be included in the Agency's long-term plan and shall apply to all renewable energy goals in this subsection (c).